RepoHmonster/player-client-js/README.md

 - `volumechange`
 - `ended`

-Api Video HTML5 Player URL Fragments
+api.video HTML5 Player URL Fragments
 ==================================

 ### Introduction

-Some Api Video Player features may be activated with what's called `URL fragments`.
+Some api.video Player's features may be activated with what's called `URL fragments`.

 In other words, it means that the Api Video embed (iFrame) source URL may be completed by query parameters introduced by a hash (#).